Information Disclosure and Promotion Policy Design for Platforms

-To establish the reverse direction, we prove the existence of $\bA,\sigma$ that achieves $co(W^C)(\mu)$ for all $\mu$.
-First, there exists a promotion policy that generates $W^C(\mu)$ for $\mu \in [0,1]$ and any $T\geq 1$.
-Second, there exists a signaling mechanism that, coupled with the promotion policy, generates expected payoff $co(W^C)(\mu)$ in every period.
+To establish that this bound is tight, we prove the existence of $\bA\in \mathcal{A}$, $\sigma\in \Sigma$ that generate an expected surplus of $co(W^C)(\mu)$ for all $\mu$.
+First, we show that there exists a promotion policy that generates $W^C(\mu)$ for $\mu \in [0,1]$ and any $T\geq 1$.
+Second, there exists a signaling mechanism that, coupled with the promotion policy, generates an expected payoff $co(W^C)(\mu)$ of in every period.